clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

 * |CL| Machine-learning - This SKU comes pre-loaded with popular open source tools for developing machine learning applications.

-You can access these images directly from your MS Azure dashboard through the `Azure portal`_ or by using the MS Azure CLI 2.0.
-If you do not already have an account set up with MS Azure, you can sign up for a `MS Azure free account`_ to access the |CL| :abbr:`VM (Virtual Machine)` images.
+Sign in at the `Azure portal`_ to access these images from the Azure dashboard, or use the MS Azure CLI 2.0.
+If you do not already have an account set up with MS Azure, you can sign up for a `MS Azure free account`_ to access the
+|CL| :abbr:`VM (Virtual Machine)` images.

 Prerequisites
 *************